 BOONE, N.C. — For 21 Appalachian State University students, 13 weeks of getting up at dawn for physical training have paid off.
 The students graduated from the Appalachian Police Academy on Aug.
-25, becoming members of the Appalachian Police Department and certified North Carolina police officers as part of the Appalachian Police Development Program (APDP).
+25, becoming members of the Appalachian Police Department and certified North Carolina police officers as part of the Appalachian Police Officer Development Program (APDP).

 Graduation took place in the Rosen Concert Hall at Appalachian’s Broyhill Music Center.
 The students were the first class in the APDP, a program initiated earlier this year by the Appalachian Police Department to equip students with the knowledge, skills and training to become law enforcement officers.

-“We had a 100 percent pass rate, which is absolutely outstanding,” said App State Police Lt.
+“We had a 100 percent pass rate, which is absolutely outstanding,” said App State Police Capt.
 K.C.
 Mitchell, who serves as police development coordinator — leading the training and development of not only police academy cadets during the summer but also part- and full-time officers with App State Police throughout the year.
 “They all worked incredibly hard with absolutely no complaints and were all quick to help each other in every way.”

 Academy graduate Bryce Helms, a senior criminal justice major from Monroe, said the program was a confidence builder that allowed her to reach out and help people.
 She said she learned a variety of knowledge and skills; among them, North Carolina law and general statutes, how to drive a car and control it at high rates of speed, how to defend herself and others in tight situations, and how to shoot a firearm.

 When she graduates from Appalachian, Helms said she hopes to work for the State Bureau of Investigations or a larger, metropolitan police department such as the Charlotte-Mecklenburg Police Department.